sca075/mvcrender/README.md

 ## Functions Implemented
 - AutoCrop: determines the bounding box of an image and crops it based on a background color.
+- Blend: blend a color or image into another image based on a mask or alpha values.
+- Draw: draw lines, circles, polygons, and polylines on an image.

 ## Supported platforms
 - Python: 3.13+